Dear Students, Parents and Carers,

 It is daunting attending college for the first time but if students prepare themselves those first few weeks won’t be so difficult.
 English teachers suggest all students try and read a newspaper regularly and start to analyse the text in articles, looking for intended audience and bias and investigating new vocabulary.
 Science students might also benefit from reading a newspaper or scientific journal occasionally.
 Maths students should use maths whenever they can, particularly practicing adding up shopping and working out change before paying, measuring and converting between currencies.
 If any student wants to go further then using the revision guides will help.

 Please remember we are condensing 2½ - 3 years of work into 9 months and so it is imperative that students plan to work further on topics outside of college if they are to achieve.
 Tutors will set homework and there will be work on Canvas (College online learning portal) as well as topics students are advised to look at for themselves.
 Students must have internet access outside of College.
 Students can access the College library at any time not just on their delivery days if they wish to use the college computers.
 Obtaining the Functional skills and GCSEs is hard work but worth the effort.
-I wish you all every success in 2021-2.
+I wish you all every success.

 I am available for discussions should you wish to speak to me about aspects of the course.